View Joseph Marinelli's Obituary on NewsItem.com and share memories

 SHAMOKIN - Joseph W. Marinelli Jr., 79, of Shamokin and formerly of Atlas, passed away Monday morning, July 8, 2019, at his residence.

-Joseph was a son of Joseph Sr. "Bep" and Lillian Marinelli, of Atlas.
+Joseph was the son of Joseph Sr. "Bep" and Lillian Marinelli, of Atlas.

 Joseph formerly served in the U.S. Army and retired from the Mount Carmel School District after 25 years.